 “Freedom without organization of work would be useless.
 The child left free without means of work would go to waste. … The organization of the work, therefore is the cornerstone of this new structure of goodness; but even that organization would be in vain without the liberty to make use of it, and without freedom for the expansion of all those energies which spring from the satisfaction of the child’s highest activities.
 (Dr. Montessori’s Own Handbook, 1923) [Emphasis in the original]

 Now, not all of these ideas were new.
-Steiner (the founder of Waldorf education) and Froebel, like Montessori, also raised concerns with the factory model of education, and offered new models.
+History shows that Steiner (the founder of Waldorf education) and Froebel, like Montessori, also raised concerns with the factory model of education, and offered new models.

 Maria Montessori's education system built on these models and offered her own substantial contribution.
 She offered nothing short of a blueprint for a child-centred approach to education.
 This approach is currently offered in thousands of schools worldwide.
 This includes preschools, elementary, middle, and high schools.

 Still, it’s hard for us to appreciate just how influential Maria Montessori's teaching method was.
 The education we enjoy today is far more nurturing than what Montessori, Steiner, and company were used to.
 What distinguishes her method is that she designed a caring learning environment in which children were placed at the centre (in this respect it's similar to Waldorf and Reggio Emilia education).
 This method was in complete opposition to the dominant thinking, and the stark reality, of her times.